 Slow Fashion is an awareness and approach to fashion, which considers the processes and resources required to make clothing, particularly focusing on sustainability.
 It involves buying better-quality garments that will last for longer and values fair treatment of people, animals and the planet.
 But what does it mean exactly?
 Slow fashion, is a concept describing the opposite to fast fashion and part of the “slow movement”, which advocates for manufacturing in respect to people, environment and animals.

-I launched my very own online shop, Kuma last week!
+I launched my very own online shop, Kuma in November 2020!
 You can purchase affordable, lovingly homemade accessories, gifts, and clothing.
-Sign up below to receive your 15% off discount code which is valid until 25th October!

 Healthy body and mind